 The Wage and Hour Division conducts investigations of contractors to ascertain compliance with the SCA.
 The SCA provides authority to withhold contract funds to reimburse underpaid employees, terminate the contract, hold the contractor liable for associated costs to the government, and debar from future government contracts for a period of three years any persons or firms who have violated the SCA.

-What are typical problems contractors have with performing SCA contracts?
+What are typical problems contractors have complying with SCA contracts?

 - Underpayment of service workers due to misclassification.

 - Erroneously considering workers exempt without regard to 29 C.F.R.
 Part 541 rules.

 - Failure to make timely payment of wages or fringe benefit contributions.
 (Lack of proper recordkeeping when cash payments are made to satisfy fringe benefit requirements.)